Black Voters Decreased Support For Biden Spotlights Areas For Improvement - NewsBreak

 He also recently nominated Judge Carlton W. Reeves of the U.S. District Court for the Southern District of Mississippi as the chair of the U.S. Sentencing Commission.
 Reeves is the second Black judge to serve on the federal bench in Mississippi and has a fierce reputation for justice and equity.

 Only 72 percent of those surveyed thought increasing police would have a similar impact.
-A noted 68% of Black people thought “having outreach workers try to resolve disputes between residents who might use guns” could lead to a reduction in crime.
+A noted 68 percent of Black people thought “having outreach workers try to resolve disputes between residents who might use guns” could lead to a reduction in crime.

 Understanding how Black voters value key issues could be informative for candidates this midterm election cycle.
-The question of handling crime is mixed, but challenges existing narratives that focus solely on increasing police funding.
+The question on handling crime is mixed, but challenges existing narratives the focus solely on increasing police funding.

 SEE ALSO: